cwroblewski/shortener/project/README.md

 requirements:
 *Docker, docker-compose

+* open terminal
 * clone this repository to an empty directory
-* after it is built type "docker-compose up" - Now app is running locally
+* go to dir /shortener/project and type "docker-compose up" - Now app is running locally